-Senate Bill No. [number], introduced by G. Hertz, aims to prohibit the use of public funds for lobbying activities by political subdivisions, judicial officers, and school districts in Montana.
-The bill defines "political subdivision" to include school districts and local government units, and it explicitly states that these entities cannot spend public funds to hire lobbyists or pay organizations that lobby on their behalf.
-However, it allows for reasonable allowances for travel and expenses incurred by public officers or judicial officers when lobbying on behalf of their political subdivisions.
-The bill also provides mechanisms for taxpayers or residents to seek injunctive relief if these prohibitions are violated.
+Senate Bill No. introduced by G. Hertz aims to prohibit the use of public funds for lobbying activities by political subdivisions, judicial officers, and school districts in Montana.
+The bill establishes a new section titled the "Restriction on Use of Public Funds for Lobbying by Political Subdivisions Act," which defines "political subdivision" and outlines specific prohibitions against spending public funds for lobbying purposes.
+It allows for limited expenditures for travel and expenses incurred by public officers or judicial officers when lobbying on behalf of their respective political subdivisions.
+Additionally, the bill provides mechanisms for taxpayers or residents to seek injunctive relief if violations occur.

 SB0254_1(1): 2-2-121, 7-1-111